ncruces/smarter-tado-ac/README.md

 Then, every 2-5min, this logs into tado° using the “beta” API partially documented [here](http://blog.scphillips.com/posts/2017/01/the-tado-api-v2/), reads status and settings for each of your AC zones, and decides if any action should be taken.

 There are only two actions that this application might take for a zone:
-1. turn off your AC, if it finds it is already too cold/hot for it to run.
+1. turn off your AC, if it finds it is already too cold/dry/hot for it to run.
-2. boost your fan speed, if it is set to auto and temperature is too hot/cold.
+2. boost your fan speed, if it is set to auto and temperature is still too hot/cold.

 It never messes with the temperature or any other settings of your AC.